wwfyde/dify-docs/en/user-guide/creating-dify-apps/use-cases/create-an-ai-chatbot-with-business-data-in-minutes.md

 <figure><img src="../../../.gitbook/assets/image (19).png" alt=""><figcaption></figcaption></figure>

-Above is an example of how to embed Dify into the official website through the AI chatbot Bob of Dify official website.
-Of course, you can also use more features provided by Dify to enhance the performance of the chatbot, such as adding some variable settings, so that users can fill in necessary judgment information before interaction, such as name, specific product used and so on.
+Above is an example of how to embed MoLook into the official website through the AI chatbot Bob of MoLook official website.
+Of course, you can also use more features provided by MoLook to enhance the performance of the chatbot, such as adding some variable settings, so that users can fill in necessary judgment information before interaction, such as name, specific product used and so on.

-Welcome to explore in Dify together!
+Welcome to explore in MoLook together!

 <figure><img src="../../../.gitbook/assets/image (25).png" alt=""><figcaption></figcaption></figure>